 Price Tag for 2011

-I was surprised to discover that my total expenses in 2011 were almost exactly what my full-time travel expenses were for 2010 (within $400)!
+I was surprised to discover that my total expenses in 2011 were almost exactly what my cost of full-time travel was for 2010 (within $400)!
 This was far from intentional, and even a little surprising given some big-ticket purchases I had to make in 2011.

 Drum Roll, Please…